 Abnormalities of serum electrolytes and minerals should be corrected by modifying subsequent infusions or, if correction is urgently required, by beginning appropriate peripheral vein infusions.
 Vitamin and mineral deficiencies are rare when solutions are given correctly.
-Elevated BUN may reflect dehydration, which can be corrected by giving free water as 5% dextrose via a peripheral vein.
+Elevated blood urea nitrogen may reflect dehydration, which can be corrected by giving free water as 5% dextrose via a peripheral vein.

 Volume overload (suggested by > 1 kg/day weight gain) may occur when patients have high daily energy requirements and thus require large fluid volumes.

-Metabolic bone disease , or bone demineralization (osteoporosis or osteomalacia), develops in some patients given TPN for > 3 mo.
+Metabolic bone disease, or bone demineralization (osteoporosis or osteomalacia), develops in some patients given TPN for > 3 months.
 The mechanism is unknown.
 Advanced disease can cause severe periarticular, lower-extremity, and back pain.

 Gallbladder complications include cholelithiasis, gallbladder sludge, and cholecystitis.
 These complications can be caused or worsened by prolonged gallbladder stasis.
 Stimulating contraction by providing about 20 to 30% of calories as fat and stopping glucose infusion several hours a day is helpful.
 Oral or enteral intake also helps.
 Treatment with metronidazole, ursodeoxycholic acid, phenobarbital, or cholecystokinin helps some patients with cholestasis.

-Consider parenteral nutrition for patients who do not have a functioning GI tract or who have disorders requiring complete bowel rest.
+Consider parenteral nutrition for patients who do not have a functioning gastrointestinal tract or who have disorders requiring complete bowel rest.

-Calculate requirements for water (30 to 40 mL/kg/day), energy (30 to 45 kcal/kg/day, depending on energy expenditure), amino acids (1.0 to 2.0 g/kg/day, depending on the degree of catabolism), essential fatty acids, vitamins, and minerals.
+Calculate requirements for water (30 to 40 mL/kg/day), energy (30 to 35 kcal/kg/day, depending on energy expenditure; up to 45 kcal/kg/day for critically ill patients), amino acids (1.0 to 2.0 g/kg/day, depending on the degree of catabolism), essential fatty acids, vitamins, and minerals.